Common Questions for Egg Donors

 The Greatest Gift You Could Ever Give

 The primary benefit to women who donate eggs is knowing that they have helped another woman achieve pregnancy.
-Some women are motivated by the fact that Egg Donors may be paid for their time and effort.
+Some women are motivated by the fact that Egg Donors pays for their time and effort allowing them to pay for college, pay off student loans, or start to build a savings.

-The synchronizing of the menstrual cycle of the Egg Donor and the Intended Mother, followed by the stimulation of the Donors ovaries to produce multiple follicles.
+The stimulation of the Donors ovaries the month they’ll be donating to produce multiple follicles.
 The next step is the retrieval of the eggs by ultrasound-guided catheter.
-These eggs are then fertilized and placed in the Intended Mother.
+These eggs are then fertilized and placed in the Intended Mother or Surrogate Mother.
 A pregnancy test is taken approximately 2 weeks later after implantation.

 Long term studies have not demonstrated any definitive link between egg donation and infertility, cancer, or any other significant long term health problems.
 We advise all of our donors to do research on the whole egg donation process and talk with a medical doctor for proper medical advise.
 You will be working with extremely qualified doctors who will take every step to ensure your health and safety.